An update to a blog written a couple years ago.

 What will you be remembered for?
 Someone who was content at work?
 Someone who earned a large salary?
 I believe that most of us want a sense of meaning and purpose.

 Over the years, I was fortunate to have had two great mentors in my life.
 I learned so much from both of them.
-One was the teacher I was assigned to during my practice teaching experience back in 1983.
+One was the teacher I was assigned to during my practice teaching experience.
 In addition to his knowledge, he taught me about trying new things and taking risks.

 Another mentor of mine was when I transitioned from being a high school teacher to a nonprofit executive.
 He was patient with me and he provided on-the-job training on all that was involved in working for a nonprofit, from fundraising to organizational management and everything in between.

 Like me, it’s very likely both of these individuals will not be remembered in the annals of history.
-It’s also likely true for most everyone.
-However, there’s something that can provide you with meaning, purpose and a legacy…mentoring someone.
-Mentoring is a way to attain your own legacy.
+It’s also likely true for most of us.
+However, there’s something that can provide you meaning, purpose and a legacy: mentoring someone.
+Mentoring is a way to secure your own legacy.
 Not historically but by training the next generation, passing along to them your wisdom and positioning them for success.